 Us

 Us hasn't found its voters yet.
-At 25% across 163 head-to-head matchups, it struggles regardless of the competition — and no round offers relief.
+At 33% across 371 head-to-head matchups, it struggles regardless of the competition — and no round offers relief.
 Lupita Nyong'o invented two distinct human beings for this film — Adelaide's softness and Red's broken-glass voice — and the second performance is one of the great horror turns of the century.
 The mythology around her is messier, which is the bracket question every matchup poses: how much script does a performance this good have to carry?
-It ranks among the weakest 2010s performers on the platform.
+It falls in the bottom quarter of 2010s films.

 Synopsis